dart-archive/www.dartlang.org/src/site/tools/pub/transformers/index.markdown

 A transformer is a Dart class that extends the Transformer class from the [barback](http://pub.dartlang.org/packages/barback) package.
-Typically, a transformer's code is in a file named `transformer.dart` that is in its package's `lib` directory.

-The barback package,
-developed by the Dart team and available at pub.dartlang.org, provides a system for building assets.
+Barback, developed by the Dart team and available at pub.dartlang.org, provides a system for building assets.

+### Choose a file name and location {#choose}

+A transformer's code goes into one of the following locations:

+* For a package that only implements a transformer, you can put the code into `<package>.dart` in the `lib` directory.

+* For a larger project where you want the transformer's code to be in a library under `lib/src`, you can put the transformer code into `lib/src/` and add the export statement for the library to `lib/<package>.dart`.
+(This doesn't work in Dart releases before 1.4.)

+* If the transformer can't coexist with the main package code, you can put the code into a file named `transformer.dart`.
+For example, let's say your client app depends on `dart:html` but the transformer depends on `dart:io` because it makes an HTTP request.
+  In this case, put the code into `transformer.dart`, under `lib` or `lib/src`, depending on your package.

+* You can also put your transformer code into another file, such as `lib/stuff/myfile.dart`.

+The transformer's file name and location affect how you set up the pubspec.
+See [Add the transformer](#add-transformer) for more details.

 ### Get barback {#get-barback}

-In your transformer's main Dart file (typically `lib/transformer.dart`), import the barback package:
+In your transformer's main Dart file, import the barback package:

 {% prettify dart %}
 import 'package:barback/barback.dart';